 Discover The Theory and Skills You Need to Lead

 This page focuses on the desired traits of leaders.
-You might ask though, about the difference betweens traits and styles.
+You might ask though, what are the differences between traits and styles?

 A trait is a stable set of personality characteristics that get expressed across many (but not all situations).
 So, if you have the right leadership traits, people will perceive you as a leader.

 A Trait is Not a Style

 A style, though, is based on the context or the situation that you find yourself in.
 In fact, there are at least 18 different types of styles from which to choose.
 So with styles, flexibility is the name of the game.

 In this case, you would follow the advice of the Roman Emperor Marcus Aurelius who wrote in Meditations, “Be like the cliff against which the waves continually break; but it stands firm and tames the fury of the water around it.”